fstudio/clangbuilder/ReadMe.md

 ## Custom PATH

 You can modify [config/initialize.json](./config/initialize.json) , add some directories to PATH.
 Note that directories have **higher priority** in PATH.
+(Insert Front)

 ## Suggest